ihucos/dotfiles-1/README.md

       the next (or previous.)
     - [SHIFT + down arrow] creates new windows in the current session.
     - Battery level displayed in the status line.
-    - Possible to copy text back and forth using the standard OS X pasteboard (thanks to `reattach-to-user-namespace`.)
 - In Vim / MacVim:
     - [F5] opens [Gundo][gundo] at the left.
     - [F8] opens [Tagbar][tagbar] at the right.